srujan964/694-independent-study/study-report.typ

 Such a code is uniquely decodeable, if under the extended code $C(X)^+$, no two distinct strings in $A+$ have the same codeword.
-Furthermore, a *prefix code* is one if no codeword is a prefix of another codeword.
+Furthermore, a *prefix code* is one where no codeword is a prefix of another codeword.
 Prefix codes are ideal because they remove the ambiguity during decoding; how would a decoder decide which source string a code should be mapped to as it reads the codeword one symbol at a time?